CastilloLuis/Songist/README.md

 # Events App

-Web Application where you can pick a day and upload an important event, like a hackaton :)
+Web Application where you can search the info of your favorite song :)

 ## Getting Started